openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 ```
 Let us briefly describe the process:
 1. If a Node is not supported by `Snippets`, then ignore it and proceed to the next one.
-2. If a Node has no `Subgraph`  parents, then replace it with `Subgraph` node and copy the initial Node to the `Subgraph's` body (which is in the `nGraph IR` form).
+2. If a Node has no `Subgraph`  parents, then replace it with `Subgraph` node and copy the initial Node to the `Subgraph's` body (which is in the `OpenVINO IR` form).
 3. If a Node has a single `Subgraph` parent, then attach it to the `Subgraph`.
-It means copy the Node to the `Subgraph's` body, and remove it from the original `nGraph model`.
+It means copy the Node to the `Subgraph's` body, and remove it from the original `OpenVINO model`.
 Note that if the Node has more than one parent, corresponding parents' outputs will be connected with the updated `Subgraph` as shown on the diagram below.
 4. If a Node has multiple `Subgraph` parents, then they will be merged into a single `Subgraph` and the Node will be attached to it.
 ```mermaid
  graph LR